bakdata/kpops/docs/docs/user/getting-started/quick-start.md

 ### Check if the deployment is successful

-You can use the [Streams Explorer](https://github.com/bakdata/streams-explorer) to see the deployed pipeline.
+You can use the [Streams Explorer](https://github.com/bakdata/streams-explorer) to inspect the deployed pipeline.
 To do so, port-forward the service in a separate terminal session using the command below:

 ```shell
 kubectl port-forward -n kpops service/streams-explorer 8080:8080
 ```

 After that open [http://localhost:8080](http://localhost:8080) in your browser.

 You should be able to see pipeline shown in the image below: